gusgw/run/README.md

 # Simple parallel computation
 Angus Gray-Weale
-2024-10-04
+2024-10-10

 *This repository is a work in progress.
-It has been through limited testing, and requires clearer control of its settings.*
+It has been through limited testing, and requires clearer control of its settings.
+[Email me if you’d like access or information about projects and publications that use this code.](mailto:github.com.h3com@passmail.net)*

 This repository provides a set of `bash` scripts that handles simple parallel execution using GNU Parallel, for example on AWS Spot